phalt/phalt/README.md

 ## Other hobbies

-👖 I'm really into Raw Denim jeans.

 📷 I shoot film photography (currently on a Leica M6).

 ✈️ I'm studying to be a pilot

-🍸 We should eat the rich and you should join a union.